The Best Accounting Software For 2019

 Individuals looking for an easy tool to manage the basics of their personal finances.

-Founded by the makers of QuickBooks in 2007, Mint is an easy to use, cloud-based personal finance software.
+Founded by the makers of QuickBooks in 2007, Mint is easy to use, cloud-based personal finance software.
 This personal accounting software offers key features like expense tracking, spending trends, bill management, savings goals, and budgeting all in a well-organized, modern software package.
 To sweeten the deal, Mint is completely free.

 Mint is completely free.
 The software makes its money by encouraging clients to sign up for credit cards, investment plans, and Turbo Tax.